nedga055/flask-rest-boilerplate/README.md

 While the ```tests/``` folder is initialized with the above structure, this framework is not opinionated on how tests are organized. ```unittest``` will discover tests in the ```tests/``` folder regardless of how they're structured (but see caveat below).

 __Note:__ in order for ```unittest``` to recursively discover nested folders, they must be importable.
 Therefore, every nested folder that contains ```unittest``` tests should also include an ```__init__.py``` file.

+## Postman Tests
+In addition to ```unittest```, this boilerplate is set up with a simple postman collection.
+[Postman](https://www.postman.com/) is an open source application used primarily for API testing.
+Using postman, it is possible to write live tests for your API as you develop.
+The sections below briefly cover how to set up a postman test collection, and make use of environment variables.

+>TODO: quick instructions to get up + running with postman

+>TODO: quick instructions on how to use postman environment